pytexas/pytexas.github.io/input/schedule/index.md

 Sanjay Siddhanti
     </h5>
     <small>
-    I'm an Engineering Manager at Alpha Health.
-I love building software that helps patients have a better experience with healthcare.

-I have a B.S. in Computer Science and M.S. in Biomedical Informatics from Stanford University.
-Outside of software, I enjoy sports, meditation, and reading.
+    Sanjay is an Engineering Manager at Alpha Health.
+He loves building software that helps patients have a better experience with healthcare.
+His interests include data engineering, web development, bioinformatics, and dev ops.
+Sanjay has a B.S. in Computer Science and M.S. in Biomedical Informatics from Stanford University.
+Outside of software, he enjoys sports, cooking, and meditation.
     </small>
   </div>
 </div>